katcipis/sophia/notes/linkedin-data-pipeline.md

 This can make some kind of processing easier, since all messages from user X will be consumed by the same process on a consumer group.
-With this guarantee processing session information of a user can be done all in memory, for example.
+With this guarantee processing session information of a user can be done all in memory, for example, since all information from a specific user will always be delivered to the same process.